Young boy with tautog. Photo credit: Paul Caruso, MA DMF.

 In 2016, two new regional stocks were assessed and peer-reviewed.
 While the three-region approach of the 2014 benchmark stock assessment was still applicable, there was interest in assessing and managing Long Island Sound as a discrete area.
 This regional assessment analyzes two additional regions (Long Island Sound and New Jersey/New York Bight) to comprise a four-region management scenario.
 The two regions were found to be overfished and experiencing overfishing.
 Following this analysis, all regions in the four region management scenario (Massachusetts/Rhode Island, Long Island Sound, New Jersey/New York Bight, and Delaware/Maryland/Virginia) were updated with landings and index data through 2015 (the accompanying table provides stock status by region when compared to the proposed reference points).
 Short-term projections to determine the level of harvest required to have a 50% and 70% probability of achieving the fishing mortality target for each region, as well as the probability of being at or above the SSB threshold, by 2020 were also conducted.

-Tautog is managed under the Fishery Management Plan for Tautog (March 1996) and its subsequent addenda (Addendum I-VI).
-In response to the 2011 stock assessment update which indicated the stock continues to be overfished with overfishing occurring, the Commission’s Tautog Management Board approved Addendum VI in order to stop overfishing and improve chances of rebuilding.
+Tautog is managed under the Fishery Management Plan for Tautog (March 1996) and its subsequent addenda (Addenda I-VI).
+In response to the 2011 stock assessment update which indicated the stock was overfished with overfishing occurring, the Tautog Management Board approved Addendum VI in order to stop overfishing and improve chances of rebuilding.
 The Addendum established a new fishing mortality target of 0.15.
+The species’ slow growth rate, late maturity, and spawning behavior makes it particularly susceptible to overfishing and limits stock rebuilding.
 To meet the Addendum VI fishing mortality target, states were required to implement measures to achieve a 39% reduction in exploitation by January 1, 2012.
 Despite the implementation of Addendum VI management measures in 2012, the stock continues to be overfished and overfishing is occurring.